 - In the second season, when the Black Knights betray Lelouch, Rolo rescues him, using his Geass so much that it overtaxes his body.
 As Rolo dies, Lelouch asks why he did it, especially considering that Lelouch had raged at Rolo earlier for the events of the previous Wham Episode; Rolo responds "I knew you were lying.
 You really do care about me, don't you Brother?"
 With a sad smile on his face, Lelouch says that he does, and Rolo dies.

-- Except there is a high chance that Lelouch is telling the truth.
-He's complicated like that
+- Except there is a high chance that Lelouch was telling the truth.
+He's complicated like that.

 - Averted with Deithard, as Lelouch coldly refuses the final request of a dying Deithard who asks to experience the power of Lelouch's Geass, after Lelouch has his Geassed half-brother Schneizel shoot point-blank his former number-one-fan.